Braeden-Cheung/password-cracking/README.md

 add cracked passwords to file ./john --show file | cut -d: -f2 | head -n -1 > <filename>

-#Given challenge
+# Given challenge

 From the password list 101193611 find any two users that have identical passwords, two users that have a password palindrome, two users that have a password with prefix 'com' prepended to an anagram.

 First run

 ./john 101193611 --wordlist=password.lst --rules=best64

 this should give you two users who have same password and two users with palindrome.
+Best64 has a palindrome rule.
 Add all cracked passwords to new wordlist.

 To get two users that have a password with prefix 'com' prepended to an anagram create a new wordlist of anagrams of the previously cracked passwords using anagram.py.
-Next create a new .rule file
+Next create a new .rule file part2.rule and add it to the john.conf file. part2.rule has 1 rule that prepends 'com'.
+Run john with the new anagram wordlist with the newly created rule.

+david and micheal have password: jones071

+mary password: aayiH

+jones password: Hiyaa

+sarah password: comBlah2

+jennifer password: comh2Bal